Advisory action: requests for an opinion in the context of growing public action as regards the transition

 In particular, the Autorité considered that the proposed criteria were not relevant given the historical structure of the market and existing competitive pressures.
 The recommendation made by the Autorité to this effect (Opinion 21-A-13 of 11 October 2021) was followed, and the Ministerial Order of 27 October 2021 does not therefore contain these criteria.

 In 2023, the Autorité’s advisory action focused in particular on land passenger transport and the electric vehicle charging stations sector.
 In November 2023, the Autorité published its opinion on the competitive functioning of the land passenger transport sector.
 The investigation showed that opening up to competition can accelerate the ecological transition of transport.
 The introduction of environmental criteria in calls for tender issued by mobility organising authorities can encourage players to intensify their innovation.
 For example, in a call for tender, the Hauts-de-France region selected a carrier that made an ambitious ecological proposal (80% of the fleet “greened”).
-From 23 August 2026, it will be mandatory to include at least one environmental criterion in the award criteria for public procurement contracts.
+From 23 August 2026, the award criteria for public procurement contracts must include at least one environmental criterion.

-Given their importance, sustainable development objectives and the intermodality that contributes to them could be more clearly integrated into the missions of the sector-specific regulator, the French transport regulatory authority (Autorité de régulation des transports – ART), by introducing a more explicit legal basis.
+Given their importance, sustainable development objectives and the intermodality that contributes to their achievement could be more clearly integrated into the missions of the sector-specific regulator, the French transport regulator (Autorité de régulation des transports – ART), by introducing a more explicit legal basis.
 With this in mind, the Autorité recommended that the legislator amend the French Transport Code (Code des transports) to ensure that the ART’s missions are consistent with the overall objectives of France’s transport policy, which include environmental protection and regional development.

 In 2024, the Autorité also decided to start inquiries ex officio to analyse the competitive functioning of the product rating systems sector, which aims to provide consumers with information on the sustainability-related characteristics of consumer products and services.